unmilan1999/Text-Image-Classification-using-Artificial-Neural-Networks/README.md

 4. Creating and training the model using Artificial Neural Network (ANN)
 5. Evaluating the model using the test data.
 6. Understanding the working of the model.

+Overall, the model is able to predict the letters from handwritings with 95 percent accuracy.